 - For what it’s worth

 - Tend to

 - Seemed to

 5. Tighten common conversational phrases.

-In an effort to make our writing sound conversational, writers sometimes pick up the excess words we use unintentionally when speaking.
+In an effort to make writing sound conversational, marketers sometimes pick up the excess words people use unintentionally when speaking.
 In written copy, we have to learn to say it in fewer words.
 Here are some examples and how to shorten them for the page: